Nazar Garden

-Nazar Garden (Persian: باغ نظر romanized: Bāgh-e Nazar) is one of the historical gardens of Iran, which is located in the city of Kazerun and is considered one of the tourist attractions and historical places of this city.
-This garden was created by Khajeh Ali Qoli Khan Afshar, the ruler of Kazerun in the Afsharid dynasty in the year 1737, in the southwest of the city of Kazerun.
+Nazar Garden (باغ نظر) is one of the historical gardens of Iran, which is located in the city of Kazerun and is considered one of the tourist attractions and historical places of this city.
+This garden was created by Khajeh Ali Qoli Khan Afshar, the ruler of Kazerun in the Afsharid era in the year 1737, in the southwest of the city of Kazerun.
 Throughout history, Nazar Garden has been a place of rest and reception and a dormitory for many kings and princes, governors, elders and other dignitaries of Iran, Fars region and foreign countries.

 Location and Current Situation

 At the beginning of its establishment, Nazar Garden was located a short distance from the southwest of Kazerun city.
 Later, with the expansion of the city, this garden was included in the city limits.
 The initial area of the garden was about 5 hectares, which was later reduced to 3.5 hectares due to the change of use of parts of the garden.
 Nazar Garden is now located in the area of Mosalla neighborhood of Kazerun, and its entrance is through Hafez Street.
 The current owner of the garden is Kazerun municipality.
 This garden also hosts the Kazerun environment house.